 The following summary highlights material information from this Information Statement regarding the sale to our majority-owned subsidiary, Omega Protein Corporation, of 9,268,292 shares of Omega common stock held by us and the potential sale of our remaining 5,232,708 Omega shares either pursuant to a call option granted to Omega at a price of \$4.50 per share during the period from the 270th day to the 390th day following the closing on Omega's initial purchase of our shares, or to a third party at any time at a price of \$4.50 per share or more.
 We are also authorized to sell all of our Omega shares in a "superior proposal" (as defined in the stock purchase agreement) if our Board of Directors determines to do so and terminates the stock purchase agreement.
 Lastly, we may distribute to our stockholders a dividend of all or a portion of our remaining Omega shares that are not sold to Omega in the initial closing.
-This Information Statement does not contain all of the information that is important to you.
 To fully understand the transaction, you should carefully read the entire Information Statement and the referenced documents and reports, including the stock purchase agreement attached as Appendix A. We have included cross-references in this summary which direct you to more complete descriptions of the topics that we have summarized.